smherwig/phoenix-memserver/README.md

 The sm-vericrypt-basic and sm-vericrypt memory servers for the [Phoenix](https://github.com/smherwig/phoenix) SGX microkernel.

-Note that, internally, smdish is sm-vericrypt-basic, smuf is sm-vericrypt.
-The Phoenix source also has a built-in shared memory called sm-crypt that does not use a server (within the Phoenix source, it is referred to as smc).
+Note that, internally, smdish is sm-vericrypt-basic, and smuf is sm-vericrypt.
+The Phoenix source also has a built-in shared memory implementation called sm-crypt that does not use a server (within the Phoenix source, it is referred to as smc).

 In the shared memory filesystems, files are called *memory files*, and either represent a pure, content-less lock, or a lock with an associated shared memory